#ICYMI: Leadership - Are You There Yet?By Sean Ransome October 14, 2021

 Everyone starts their career as a leader by being a follower.
 We learn most things by observing others and then doing.
 Follower-ship is a critical part of the journey in leadership.

 Knowing your soldiers, including understanding how they behave, react and respond, is a key step to becoming an effective leader.
 Soldiers require strong leaders in order to become strong leaders.
 This means that you need to exhibit professional mastery in all aspects of your role.
 You need to demonstrate brilliance at the basics but you also need to develop it in your soldiers.
-This is done by encouraging attendance on courses, developing effective training programs and by practicing, demonstrating and promoting peer mentoring.
+This is done by encouraging attendance on courses, developing effective training programs and by practising, demonstrating and promoting peer mentoring.

 You need to ensure that your troops are brilliant at their job.
 They need to be experts in job and trade: this is critical in the profession of arms.
 Once this is achieved at an individual level you can focus on building the team.